JosselinTD/promise-exercise-one/README.md

 ```
 # Addition
 	You will receive two numbers as parameters and the function has to return the addition of both.
-	If one of the parameter cannot be converted as a number the function must return NaN.
+	If one of the parameters cannot be converted as a number, the function must return NaN.
 ```

-If you have any question regarding the content creation process feel free to contact root@coderpower.com.
+If you have any questions regarding the content creation process feel free to contact root@coderpower.com.